 High quality, broad engagement was considered vital to encourage buy-in for any plan from local people and could help address the common criticism that top-down plans often fail to account for local circumstances.

 Community energy organisations have close relationships with many stakeholders including consumers, private and social landlords, and investors.
 As a trusted local organisation with a history of local engagement, they could facilitate positive engagement with the wider local community.

 Overall, community energy representatives were overwhelmingly positive about local area energy planning.
 Done well, the interviewees believed it would probably add confidence to community energy plans and support inward public and private investment from landowners, funders and investors.

 Community energy organisations are important local energy system actors and agents of change

 Community energy organisations are ambitious in what they’re trying to achieve and fully on-board with the drive to eliminate carbon emissions from the energy system.

 These characteristics, combined with their knowledge of the local energy system, make them key players in ensuring that the local energy planning process maximises the benefits it could bring to the public.

-To unlock this potential, the ESC is working with Ofgem and Government to test the potential of rolling out such an approach more widely.
-If this happens, it could provide a boost for community energy projects and wider decarbonisation efforts.
+The ESC is working with Ofgem and Government to test the potential of rolling out such an approach more widely.
+The LAEP concept is referenced in recent RIIO-2 Business Plan guidance.

 Project leads: Hazel Williams and Jodie Giles